tynbil/transparency-in-coverage/README.md

 Beginning July 1st, 2022, CMS (Centers for Medicare and Medicaid) requires all healthcare payers and insurance plans to publish their negotiated rates with healthcare providers (doctors, hospitals, pharmacies, etc.) every month.
 This has the potential to _greatly_ change Americans' relationship with healthcare since, up to now, the real price has been hidden from view.

 The source data files are generally available on the web.
-However, they are often many 10's of gigabytes per file and, in total across all payers, are over 100 terabytes of data.
+However, they are often many 10's of gigabytes per file and, in total across all payers, is around 1 petabyte of data per month.
 Downloading, storing, processing, and searching this dataset is a daunting task.

-We at Tynbil have been hard at work these past few months refining a processing pipeline to reduce a payer's terabytes of source data down to an easily queryable 10's of gigabytes.
-This repository points to the processed parquet files which you can download and use.
+We at [Tynbil](https://tynbil.com) have been hard at work these past few months refining a processing pipeline to reduce a payer's terabytes of source data down to an easily queryable 10's of gigabytes.
+This repository points to a sample of the processed Parquet files which you can download and explore.

+If you would like to see the full list of payers we process each month (a list which is constantly growing), it's at the bottom of [https://tynbil.com/payers](https://tynbil.com/payers).

 ## How can I use this data?